biocad-cloud/data.ts/docs/webassembly.md

 #### 2. Run wasm compiler

 Current version VB.NET wasm compiler just supports compile a single source file.
 A VB.NET project with multiple source file will be supported in the future.
+For compile a VB.NET application, create a console application, and add reference to ``VisualBasic.Wasm.dll``, at last write these code for compile your VisualBasic source file:

 ```vbnet
 Dim vb = "/path/to/app.vb"